An Introduction to Distributed Computing: The Basics and Benefits

 2. Three-tier architecture

-Client machines continue to be the first tier you reach in three-tier distributed systems.
 On the other side, there are two additional categories for server machines:

 Application servers

 Application servers function as the communication’s middle tier.
-They include the program logic or fundamental operations for which the distributed system was created.

 Database servers

-The third layer for managing and storing the data is comprised of database servers.
-They are in charge of data integrity and data retrieval.
+The third layer for managing and storing the data comprises database servers.

-Three-tier distributed systems decrease communication bottlenecks and enhance the efficiency of distributed computing by dividing server responsibility.
+Furthermore, three-tier distributed systems decrease communication bottlenecks and enhance the efficiency of distributed computing by dividing server responsibility.

 3. N-tier architecture

-N-tier models use multiple client-server systems collaborating with one another to address the same issue.
-The majority of contemporary distributed systems employ an n-tier architecture, with various enterprise apps collaborating as one system in the background.
+Most contemporary distributed systems employ an n-tier architecture, with various enterprise apps collaborating as one system in the background.

 4. Peer-to-peer architecture